-Yes, the MSM-PA program awards preference to applicants from groups underrepresented in medicine and/or who have a specific interest in meeting the primary healthcare needs of the underserved urban and rural populations, and/or are Georgia residents, and/or rural area, and/or veterans, and/or part of the Atlanta University Center Consortium Legacy.
+Yes, the MSM-PA program awards preference to applicants who have a specific interest in meeting the primary healthcare needs of the underserved urban and rural populations, and/or are Georgia residents, and/or rural area, and/or veterans, and/or part of the Atlanta University Center Consortium Legacy.
 Those considered most competitive will be invited to an on-campus interview.

 - Can you explain more about the GA preference?